Program Details.

 In order to coordinate a date for the Master's examination, please note that all of the professors at the Institute for Machine Learning save the last Tuesday and Wednesday of each month for this purpose.

-While it makes sense to first take these introductory courses from the Bachelor´s degree curriculum, you can also simultaneously take other graduate level courses.
+It makes sense to first take these introductory courses from the Bachelor´s program.
+Nevertheless, you can also take other Master courses in parallel.

-In general, all of the class lectures in the program are recorded and are available in Moodle.
-In regard to tutorial groups, please sign up for those in KUSSS and indicate the distance learning option.
+In general, all lectures in the program are recorded and can be accessed in Moodle.
+For the tutorial groups, please register for the groups with distance learning option in KUSSS.

-Please check the schedule.
-Courses that are streamed live are color-coded.
+Please check the timetable.
+Streamed courses are color-coded.

 More FAQs